herreio/slub-lod-swagger-client/docs/AuthoritySearchApi.md

 # create an instance of the API class
 api_instance = swagger_client.AuthoritySearchApi()
 id = 'id_example' # str | The ID-String of the authority-identifier to access.
 Possible Values (examples): 208922695, 118695940, 20474817, Q1585819
 entity_type = 'entity_type_example' # str | The name of the entity-index to access.
-Allowed Values: ['organizations', 'works', 'events', 'topics', 'persons', 'resources', 'geo']. authority_provider = 'authority_provider_example' # str | The name of the authority-provider to access.
-Allowed Values: ['isni', 'orcid', 'viaf', 'lc', 'filmportal.de', 'wd', 'swb', 'gnd']. format = 'format_example' # str | set the Content-Type over this Query-Parameter.
+Allowed Values: ['organizations', 'events', 'topics', 'persons', 'works', 'geo', 'resources']. authority_provider = 'authority_provider_example' # str | The name of the authority-provider to access.
+Allowed Values: ['gnd', 'orcid', 'swb', 'isni', 'wd', 'filmportal.de', 'viaf', 'lc']. format = 'format_example' # str | set the Content-Type over this Query-Parameter.
 Allowed: nt, rdf, ttl, nq, jsonl, json (optional) size = 100 # int | Configure the maxmimum amount of hits to be returned (optional) (default to 100) _from = 0 # int | Configure the offset from the frist result you want to fetch (optional) (default to 0)